 By PSW Staff • March 24, 2009 Monitor Engineer Mike Mule' out with a DiGiCo SD7 on the current Nickelback tour With audio partners Clair Global (spearheaded by Roger Gibbons), Nickelback hit the road in early 2009 for dates both in the U.S. and U.K., with Monitor Engineer Mike Mule’ specifying a DiGiCo SD7 for the current tour.
 Having cut his teeth on DiGiCo D1s and D5s on previous tours.
 Mule’-who has amassed over 25 years of mixing credits with groups ranging from Dashboard Confessional and Rush to Van Halen and Whitesnake-started with Nickelback in ’05 on the “All The Right Reasons” tour.
 “I first used a DiGiCo console on A Perfect Circle tour in 2003,” Mule’ recalled.
 “I thought I was using a Midas until I was told we’d be using a DiGiCo D5… I had a day to learn it before the band walked in.
 Needless to say, I was very impressed and from there and have used one (whenever possible), on tours with Aerosmith, Evanescence, two Cyndi Lauper tours, Engelbert, and now on two Nickelback tours.
 “The SD7 is a natural progression for me, having worked on a D5.
 I truly believe this is the best sounding, standalone digital console on the market.”
 In a training session with DiGiCo’s Pro Audio National Sales Manager, Matt Larson, and the Clair Global crew in the Nashville office, Larson walked the guys through some of the nuances of the new console.
 “Matt gave me some pointers on some of the new features, like being able to structure your mixes and how to assign the Madi racks now that there are no socket files in the software.
 DiGiCo obviously took recommendations into consideration with the new console, like having graphic EQs pop up when you solo a mix.”
 On the current tour, Mule’ is handling over 50 inputs coming off the stage, including eight vocal channels, two drum kits, and various electric and acoustic channels among other things.
 “With eight vocal positions around the stage,” he explained, “it was important to grab the main vocal dynamics, EQ and sends and spread them to the other positions and be able to follow around [lead singer] Chad Kroeger and [lead guitarist] Ryan Peake with their own distinct settings to any mic they walk up to.
 “Also, allowing me to configure my console when needed is a big help with opening acts and when the ‘oh-by-the-way’ changes come.
 A case in point was with opening act Saving Abel, who started on wedges and then brought in an in-ear package.
 We were able to reconfigure the console and add all the new mixes and arrange them to the engineers liking without losing any of his previous settings.
 And as stated, this console handles the ‘oh-by-the-way’ situations with ease.”
 The SD7s built-in processing enables the work surface to come already loaded with features including 4-band parametric EQ on every input and output and its dynamics allow for every input and output to operate as a full multi-band compressor… none of which was lost on Mule’.
 “Let’s face it, if you need to augment your console with plug-ins to make it sound good, what’s the point?” he muses.
 “I’m old-school in the fact that we try to get everything to sound good from the source and not have to overcompensate with EQ and dynamics.
 I use them where needed and try not to load every channel up with unnecessary ‘signal diminishers’.
 That makes the amazing dynamics, such as comps and gates on this console, that much more ‘un-noticeable’.
 “The EQ section is amazing.
 There’s no plus- or minus-18 going on, if you know what I mean.
 The changes are small and precise.”
 Additionally, the big-features-to-small-real-estate ratio is definitely an added bonus.
 “I get a feed from video world that pops up on my console that enables me to see the stage from my monitor world.
 It’s great in the fact that it eliminates yet another piece of gear such as an external video monitor.
 “But beyond that, because I’m handling in-ear mixes, there are now no racks of comps and gates and FX.
 “Just my console, the split, the Madi racks and my RF rack.
 I fit in a small 8×8′ world under the stage left wing.”
-DiGiCo Website Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Audio Cases Clair Compressors Concerts Consoles DiGiCo Digital Drums Ease Engineer EQ Gear House of Worship impedance Kits Management Measurement Midas Mix Mixing Monitors Nashville New Processors Racks RF Sales Signal Software Sound Stage Tours Training UK Video Vocals Websites · all topics Subscribe to Live Sound International Live Sound International brings you information on a wide range of pro audio topics.
-Stay up-to-date, get expert tips, industry news, new products and technologies delivered.
-Discover how to make smart use of today’s sound technology, Subscribe Today!
+DiGiCo Website Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Audio Cases Clair Compressors Concerts Consoles DiGiCo Digital Drums Ease Engineer EQ Gear House of Worship impedance Kits Management Measurement Midas Mix Mixing Monitors Nashville New Processors Racks RF Sales Signal Software Sound Stage Tours Training UK Video Vocals Websites · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.